 Gregory August v The Queen (In the Court of Appeal of Belize Criminal Appeal No 22 of 2012)

-James Guthrie QC, Rowan Pennington-Benton and Julia Lowis assisted local counsel and the Death Penalty Project on behalf of the Appellant.
+James Guthrie QC and Rowan Pennington-Benton assisted local counsel and the Death Penalty Project on behalf of the Appellant.

 In 2012 Gregory August (‘the Appellant’), then 19, was convicted of murder and sentenced to life imprisonment under s.106 of the Criminal Code of Belize (‘the Criminal Code’), which provides a mandatory death sentence for anyone convicted of ‘Class A murder’ and a mandatory sentence of life imprisonment for anyone convicted of ‘Class B murder’.
 The conviction and sentence was affirmed by the Court of Appeal.
 The Caribbean Court of Justice granted the Appellant special leave to appeal against the decision of the Court of Appeal on a number of grounds including a ground which had not been argued before the Court of Appeal, that the mandatory minimum sentence of life in prison without parole set out in s.106 of the Criminal Code was unconstitutional.
 The appeal to the CCJ was stayed pending the hearing of that and another ground by the Court of Appeal.